-Sophomore forward Ludwig Karlsson scored two goals for the Huskies
+Sophomore forward Ludwig Karlsson nets two goals for Huskies

 BOSTON, Mass. - Senior goaltender Chris Rawlings set Northeastern's school record in career shutouts on Saturday night at Matthews Arena and backstopped the Huskies to a 3-0 victory over non-conference foe Alabama-Huntsville.
 Tonight was the first meeting between both institutions.

 The North Delta, B.C., native stopped 19 shots to accrue his 10th-career victory in his 102nd game in net for Northeastern.
 Rawlings surpassed Brad Thiessen's mark of nine shutouts set back on Feb.
 27, 2009 with the 19-save blanking.
 Thiessen set the school record in his 103rd-career game.
 Rawlings matched Thiessen's shutout mark in just his 69th start as a Husky.

 Sophomore assistant captain Ludwig Karlsson found his scoring touch against the Chargers with his third-career two-goal performance.
 Rookie Kevin Roy and senior captain Vinny Saponari joined Karlsson with multi-point performances, each chipping in a pair of assists.
 Junior Braden Pimm also scored his second goal of the season to start the scoring for NU.